 It is best to go easy when first stretching your foot and work your way up.
 If your foot starts hurting, stop exercising to ice and rest the foot.
 It is advised that you then see a podiatrist for help.

-If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about How to Stretch Your Feet

 People who are interested in treating disorders of the feet and ankles may consider a career as a podiatrist.
 They are referred to as Doctors of Podiatric Medicine, and often have the initials DPM following their name.
 Many podiatrists are able to perform specific types of surgery to correct foot and ankle conditions, in addition to prescribing medicine.
 Mandatory education consists of achieving a bachelor's degree, followed by enrolling in a college of podiatric medicine.
 It is beneficial to possess certain life skills which can consist of compassion, becoming detail-oriented, and having critical-thinking skills.
 If you have questions about pursuing this type of career, please consult with a podiatrist who can help you to determine if this is the best choice for you.